NashTech-Labs/azure-vpn-gateway-terraform/README.md

  1. Clone the repository: $ git clone  https://github.com/NashTech-Labs/azure-vpn-gateway-terraform.git

- 2. Navigate to the repository: $ cd creating-vnet-peering-through-terraform
+ 2. Navigate to the repository: $ cd azure-vpn-gateway-terraform

  3. Review and customize variable values in terraform.tfvars.